drblakeaustinmyers/EACL/README.md

 - **UI/UX Enhancements**: The current front-end is a basic prototype.
 Consider improving the user interface.
 - **Integration with Oracles**: Future iterations should include integration with property data sources like Zillow and LoopNet.
 - **Legal Compliance**: Ensure all legal requirements for real estate transactions are met.

+---

+## License

+This project is licensed under the MIT License.

+---

+*End of README*